Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Methodology

 This structured output not only ensures the model's ability to predict future states but also to quantify the designated physical variable trajectory.

-This LSTM-based LDM not only ensures the prediction accuracy but also allows for the incorporation of other physical variables into the machine learning model to facilitate additional interpretability of the model's prediction.
+This LSTM-based LDM enables us to make accurate predictions over long time horizons and also allows for the incorporation of other physical variables into the machine learning model to facilitate additional distinguishability of trajectories in the model's prediction.
 For validation purposes, the model's efficacy is not limited to comparisons between predicted and actual values of latent and physical variables: the predicted latent variables generated by the LDM can also be decoded using the PA-AE's decoder component to reconstruct the instantaneous full flow state.
 These reconstructed states are then compared with the actual flow states obtained from the original CFD simulations, providing a comprehensive evaluation of the model’s predictive accuracy.
-This approach is particularly effective in identifying discrepancies that may arise from minor biases in the prediction of latent variables because of sensitivity.